 |Exam Type||National Level|

 |Mode of Application||Online|

-An Examination will be conducted by the UPSC on 17th Nov 2019 for admission to the Army, Navy and Air Force wings of the NDA for the 143rd Course.
-The admit card for the exam released on 25th Oct 2019 and the candidates can download the admit card from the official website of UPSC till 17th Nov 2019.
+An Examination will be conducted by the UPSC on 18th April for admission to the Army, Navy and Air Force wings of the NDA for the 143rd Course.

-An Examination will be conducted by the UPSC on 19th April 2020 for admission to the Army, Navy and Air Force wings of the NDA for the 143rd Course, and for the 105th Indian Naval Academy Course (INAC) commencing from 2nd January 2020.
+An Examination will be conducted by the UPSC on 5th September 2021 for admission to the Army, Navy and Air Force wings of the NDA for the 143rd Course.

 The Admit Card will be made available in the UPSC website upsc.gov.in for being downloaded by candidates No Admit Card will be sent by post.
 For downloading the e-Admit Card the candidate must have his vital parameters like RID & Date of Birth or Roll No. (if received) & date of birth or name, father’s name & Date of Birth available with him.